Simplicity of the contactomorphism group of finite regularity: Reformulation of Rybicki's identity `` ''

 \begin{prop}[Equation (8.7) \cite{rybicki2}] Consider the case $a = 2$ and let $g_2 = \Xi_{A;2}^{(<n)}(f^*)$.
 Then we have

 in $H_1(\Cont_c(\R^{2n+1},\alpha_0)_0)$. \end{prop}

-We postpone the proof of this proposition till the next section because its details are rather tedious.
+The proof of this proposition will occupy the rest of this subsection whose details are rather tedious.
 Our proof closely follows but also fixes some ambiguities of the argument used in the proof of the identity given in \cite[p.
-3317- 3318]{rybicki2} by clarifying its notations and much amplifying and optimizing the details of the proof thereof.
+3317- 3318]{rybicki2} by first making precise the meaning thereof and its notations, and then much amplifying and optimizing the details of the proof thereof.

 As an intermediate step, we will define a contactomorphism denoted by $g_2'$ that we will show simultaneously satisfies the following two equalities \be [g_2] = [g_2'] \quad \& \quad [g_2'] = [g_2^{2^{n+2}}]. \ee The definition of $g_2'$ will take $n+1$ steps starting from the zero-th step.
 (Construction of the final element $g_2'$ is somewhat reminiscent of Mather's construction performed in \cite[Section 3]{mather2}.)